 On a daily basis Nursery Workers and Team Leaders are allocated to Supervisors and Crop Growers in order to carry out a wide range of nursery work.
 This includes pest and disease identification and control, grading to maintain quality, trimming, watering and testing irrigation, as well as propagation, potting, despatch, crop protection, laboratory work, maintenance and cultural work, which are explained in more detail here.

-PROPAGATION – RAISING YOUNG PLANTS– Close to half a million plants are propagated at Walberton each year, and 2.8 million are either propagated or sown from seed at Binsted, about 50% of our combined total plant production.
+PROPAGATION – RAISING YOUNG PLANTS– Close to half a million plants are propagated at Walberton each year, and 2.8 million are either propagated or sown from seed at Binsted, about 50% of their combined total plant production.
+In addition, Fleurie sow approximately 8 million seeds each year, to produce 3.6 million potted plants and vegetable products.
 Several specialist propagators on each site undertake this work with additional support during our busy spring period.
-The humidity and temperature controlled Propagation glasshouses could accommodate up to 650,000 cuttings at any one time.
+The humidity and temperature controlled Propagation glasshouses could accommodate up to 650,000 cuttings at any one time, as well as the 8 million seeds sown in Fleurie’s Hot Box facility each year.
 Propagation techniques utilised include cuttings, division and grafting, as well as seed sowing.
 Back to the top of the page

 DESPATCH– The Despatch teams lift product in bulk onto Danish trolleys.
-They are delivered to the Farplants Finishing Centre (FC), accessed by internal road from our two main sites, using a tractor and trolley mover.
-The FC Team clean the plants and apply colour and customer specific retail price labels.
-On a busy day up to 430 trolleys may be delivered from Walberton’s sites into the FC, and 450 from Binsted’s sites.
+They are delivered to the Farplants Finishing Centre (FC), accessed by internal road from our two main sites, using a tractor and trolley mover and carried by a haulier for the sites not bordering the FC.
+Some of the product is cleaned on the nurseries, but otherwise the The FC Team clean the plants and apply colour and customer specific retail price labels.
+On a busy day up to 430 trolleys may be delivered from Walberton’s sites into the FC, 450 from Binsted’s sites and a staggering 1900 from Fleurie’s sites.
 Back to the top of the page

 CROP PROTECTION – As BOPP accredited businesses we work to a strict Integrated Crop Management Programme (ICM), which ensures that the minimum of pesticides are applied to a crop.
 Our aim is to be good growers working within clean, healthy environments, where the risk of pest and disease is reduced.
 The Crop Protection teams are often called upon by other institutions to share their knowledge and learning.
 Back to the top of the page